-The CSA section treemap reveals a particularly dark red subsection, denoting that such subsection hosts a large number of red flows.
-By means of the interactive mechanisms we implemented in the treemap, we discovered that such subsection hosts 9 flows, 7 of which are red.
-We selected one of these red flows and analyzed it using the call-graph visualization (Figure 16).
+Fig. 15.
+Focus on the 'CSA' section of the C5 repository treemap the treemap, we discovered that such subsection hosts 9 flows, 7 of which are red.
+We selected one of these red flows and analyzed it using the call-graph visualization (Fig. 16).